sourcegraph/handbook/content/departments/data-analytics/data-transformations.md

 - To improve performance of data output in downstream applications, like BI tools or spreadsheets
 - To marry data from disparate systems to provide deeper insight

-## What transformations have we put it our standard data model?
+## What transformations are a part of our standard data model?

 - [Salesforce](sfdc-architecture.md)
 - Pings (Documentation coming soon)